ammarhakim/gkyl-doc/source/dev/vlasov-denorm.rst

 number-density) would give a different set of values.
 However, of course, independent of the choice, the physics remains unchanged as long as all physical dimensions are scaled consistently.
-(Which is of course the virtue of the non-dimensions units in the first place).
+(Which is of course the virtue of the non-dimensional units in the first place).